UtrechtUniversity/FAIR-Cheatsheets/README-templates/README_for_FAIR_code.md

 links to relevant publications or resources that provide additional context.

 ## Prerequisites

 Include any necessary prerequisites for using your code, such as required datasets, specific software, dependencies or hardware requirements.
-For example: This project required Python 3.8 or later and install the dependencies with `pip install -r requirements.txt`.
+For example: This project requires Python 3.8 or later and install the dependencies with `pip install -r requirements.txt`.

 ## Contents

 ### Folder structure

 Describe the organization of your package, including the contents of each folder and the files it contains.
 Use tables or file trees to make it easy for users to understand your folder structure.
-Describe where results and figures are store if not added to the project folder.
+Describe where results and figures are stored if not added to the project folder.

 ### File formats